 "After a few sessions, the improvement in my quality of life was evident, and the reports also showed this improvement.
 Now, I am satisfied with my decision of undergoing Stem Cell Therapy, especially at GIOSTAR, and have high hopes for my fast recovery." says Mr. Moreira.

-"GIOSTAR is a real star for me, as here my friend got the best treatment, with the best techniques and the best technologies all under one roof." says Mr. May, a close friend of an ALS patient.
+"GIOSTAR is a real star for me, as here my friend got the best treatment, with the best techniques and the best technologies all under one roof." says Mr. May.